Intuity/Gator/README.md

 in a hierarchical structure, with jobs at the leaves reporting back to layers of parent processes.

+**NOTE** This project is under development is not feature complete, nor has it been battle tested.

 ## Setting Up

 Gator has been developed using `poetry` for package management: